SunMegh/AutomationTest/README.md

 10. User taken to the 'Sign in'page
 11. Enter the radomly generated email id to proceed to create an account.
 12. User is taken to the 'Your personal information' page.

+How to Run Instruction

+Refer attached word file "HowToRunFile.docx" where its showing main file to be executed.